knpuniversity/oo/knpu/episode3/interfaces.md

 object that loaded things from say XML, all they would need to do is created a class that implements this interface and boom you're being told exactly what methods that XML ship storage class has to have.

+## Interfaces Document what you need to do

 This is also our opportunity to add really good documentation on these.
 We can label this one as an integer that should return an array of data.
 You could even go further and say "Returns an array of ship arrays, with keys id, name, weaponPower, defense.":